 - Construct petite BLT sandwiches by stacking bacon, lettuce, and tomato on a light layer of mayonnaise.

-- Combine two traditional choices with this salmon and cucumber tea sandwich.
+- Combine two traditional choices with a salmon and cucumber tea sandwich.

 Always have a vegetarian or vegan choice available for those with diet restrictions or allergies.
 As the cucumber and cream cheese tea sandwich shows, these options can be delicious crowd-pleasers at any gathering.